dan-near/wt-styling/docs/01-Getting Started/01-React App Quickstart.md

 export default App;
 ```

+## Usage Examples

-Here you have usage examples of the four main functionalities you will be using to interact with `NEAR`.
+Here you have usage examples of the four main functionalities you will be using to interact with NEAR.

+### Sign-in and balance query

-You can find the usage example of how to use `wallet` to sign users in and query the user's data.
+You can find the usage example of how to use a [`WalletConnection`](https://near.github.io/near-api-js/classes/walletaccount.walletconnection.html) to sign users in and query the user's data.

 ```js
 const [wallet, setWallet] = useState(null);